RikkuX491/phase-1-javascript-fundamentals-bonus-lab/README.md

 ## Learning Goals

 - Practice using `const` and `let` to declare variables in JavaScript
-- Practice working with the ternary operator.
+- Practice working with the ternary operator
 - Practice using the strict equality operator (`===`)
 - Practice using the `&&` operator
 - Use built-in objects like `Math` to accomplish complex tasks